 If you want to be the best person you can be, I'll do my best to support and guide and lift and respect and love you along the way.
 We can be on this journey together.
 I feel a little selfish because it helps me when I help you help me help you help me...

 I'm every author's alter ego, the one who writes fiction if non-fiction pays the bills or fantasy if scientific research pays the bills.
-Fiction and non-fiction seem to require different minds, or, at least different mindsets.
-We're all about alternative life as well, specifically the life we would have led if we were fictional characters in a fictional world with emotional truth as the common denominator with the nonfictional world.
-We hope this makes sense.
+Fiction and non-fiction seem to require different mindsets, possibly different minds.
+I'm intrigued by alternative lives, too, specifically the lives led by fictional characters in a fictional world with only a sense of emotional truth as a common denominator with the nonfictional world.
+I hope this makes sense.
 It's what my work is all about.

 Everyone chooses their path or bows to a greater power, which tends to be a monumental choice to make.
 I may not be as connected as I'd like, but I try not to piss off the Almighty.
 My readers understand the difficulty in doing so.
-Sometimes they like a little humor.
-Sometimes they like a jig or a jag from the most honorable path.
-Our readers tend to be into forgiveness and a nonjudgmental way of being.
+Sometimes they like a little irreverent humor or a jig or a jag from the most honorable path.
+They tend to be into forgiveness and a nonjudgmental way of being.